Qatar slavery and slavery in the Gulf States is nothing new.

 Is Qatar reforming?

-As slavery in Qatar has been such a hot topic, on October 16 of 2019, The Guardian announced that the Gulf country’s ministers had promised to end the abusive kafala system and also to include a ‘non-discriminatory minimum wage,’ which would be the first of its kind in the Middle East (workers from certain countries are routinely paid less than others in the Middle East).
+As Qatar slavery has been such a hot topic, on October 16 of 2019, The Guardian announced that the Gulf country’s ministers had promised to end the abusive kafala system and also to include a ‘non-discriminatory minimum wage,’ which would be the first of its kind in the Middle East (workers from certain countries are routinely paid less than others in the Middle East).

 The end of kafala and the introduction of the minimum wage is set to be implemented in January 2020 (2020 update – the Kafala system has not been abolished in Qatar but has been amended to allow workers to leave the country without permission from their employer), just two years before the World Cup is set to begin, and while some may contend that this is too little too late, hopefully for migrant workers in Qatar, conditions may improve.